Millennial Pink Meets Shallot Pasta

 BuzzFeed may collect a share of sales or other compensation from the links on this page if you decide to shop from them.
 All products were independently selected by our editors, and the prices were accurate and items in stock at the time of publication.

 Le Creuset is probably the most iconic brand in the cookware space.
 My mom has had her “flame”-colored Le Creuset Dutch oven for at least as long as I’ve been alive (29 years).
 My brother and sister-in-law got a full set of “Caribbean blue” mugs and serving dishes from their wedding registry.
-And now, finally, you can deck out your kitchen with a full line of pale purple Le Creuset pots and pans, a shade it’s dubbed “shallot.”
+And now, finally, you can deck out your kitchen with a full line of , a shade it’s dubbed “shallot.”

 In case you’re not familiar with shallots, they are those small but delicious bulbs that are close relatives of the onion.